rust-lang/highfive/README.md

 specify at least one user in the group "all".
 Others are optional.

-In the `dirs` section, you map directories of the repository to users or groups who're eligible to review PRs that are affecting it.
+In the `dirs` section, you map directories of the repository to users or groups who're eligible to review PRs.
 This section can be left blank.

 `contributing` specifies the contribution guide link in the message which